AdamRhoads/Space-Sim/README.md

-This is just an orbit sim I made.
-I was bored and it was summer.

-Controls:

-  General:
+Controls
+General

 Switch Body Type: Space

 Place Body: Left Click anywhere on the screen

-  Velocity:
+Velocity

 Add Forward Velocity: W

 Add Backward Velocity: S

-  Rotation:
+Rotation

 Rotate Counterclockwise: A

 Rotate Clockwise: D

-How it works:
+How It Works

-          m1 * m2
+The simulator uses a simplified form of Newton’s Law of Universal Gravitation:

+        m₁ · m₂
-F = G *  ---------
+F = G · ——————
-            r^2

-(and just make G = 1, so all of the numbers are nice since 6.673X10^(-11) N m^2 / kg^2 is not the prettiest)
+          r²

+To keep things simple (and the numbers clean), I just set

+G = 1

+instead of using the real constant
+6.673 × 10⁻¹¹ N·m²/kg²